RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 `mvn clean package -DskipTests`

-Next, create a temp directory to store only previously-built application with necessary lib directory via CodeReady Workspaces `Terminal`:

-`rm -rf target/binary && mkdir -p target/binary && cp -r target/*runner.jar target/lib target/binary`

-And then start and watch the build, which will take about a minute to complete:
+Start and watch the build, which will take about a minute to complete:

-`oc start-build inventory-quarkus --from-dir=target/binary --follow -n userxx-inventory`
+`oc start-build inventory-quarkus --from-file target/*-runner.jar --follow -n userxx-inventory`

 Finally, make sure it's actually done rolling out: